Canon 1D X Mark II vs Nikon D3200

 Feature comparison: Canon 1D X Mark II vs Nikon D3200

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1DX Mark II and the D3200 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1DX Mark II offers a wider field of view (100%) than the one in the D3200 (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1DX Mark II has a higher magnification (0.76x vs 0.53x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D X Mark II and Nikon D3200 along with similar information for a selection of comparators.

 One feature that is present on the 1DX Mark II, but is missing on the D3200 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.